mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 required to run it.

-Military ships have additional departments that are not present on a civilian ship: marine or ship’s troops command, and master-at-arms to name a few.
+Military ships have additional departments that are not present on a civilian ship: marine or ship's troops command, and master-at-arms to name a few.
 Military missions typically require a greater degree of precision and adherence to rules and regulations; hence the